UnknownPug/matrix-algorithms/README.md

 - The program asks the user for the dimensions of matrices A and B (number of rows and columns).
 - After entering the dimensions, the program asks for the elements of matrices A and B one by one.
-- The matrices A and B are multiplied and the result is displayed on the screen.
+- The matrices A and B are multiplied, and the result is displayed on the screen.

 ##### Multiple Threads: